kuriboshi/lips/README.md

 ## Platforms

-The project is developed primarily on macOS 13 (Ventura) using the Apple clang version 14.0.0 (clang-1400.0.29.202) compiler.
+The project is developed primarily on macOS 13 (Ventura) using the Apple clang version 14 compiler.
 It may work on older releases of macOS if you install a newer compiler.
-It's tested regularly on Ubuntu 22.04 and 20.04.
-On Ubuntu testing is done using gcc 11.x, gcc 12.x and clang 14.x.
+It's tested regularly on Ubuntu 20.04 and 22.04.
+Testing on Ubuntu is done using gcc 11.x, gcc 12.x and clang 14.x.

 ## Building